mt-support/tribe-ext-custom-datepicker-start-date/readme.txt

 = 1.1.0 2020-05-01 =

+* Requires WordPress 5.0.0+ and The Events Calendar v5.1.1+.
 * Updated to work with The Events Calendar's Block Editor date picker, even for Legacy (V1) Views.
 * Confirmed still works with The Events Calendar's New (V2) Views.
 * Requires PHP 5.6+ instead of 5.3+.